yvg/pennylane-challenge/NOTES.md

 For the pieces like InvoiceList, ProductAutocomplete and CustomerAutocomplete, I have extended them as needed but did not change their inner workings, I hope this gives you an indication that I can work with most React apps, I am a pragmatic person :)

 I have also limited testing to a few components, a few behaviours, the ViewModel and the repositories.
 I did not seek 100%-coverage, I simply wanted to demonstrate my understanding of testing.

+Finally, I used env vars to inject the provided API token instead of hardcoding it in the source.

 The architectural choices are a bit atypical for React apps, however I believe it provides the robustness and flexibility I was seeking, while leaving the reactive UI aspects to React.